 You have to visit the Immigration office in your current city.
-If you are in a small city, there might not be an Immigration office there, but one that serves the entire county.
+If you are in a small city or village, there might not be a local Immigration office there, but one that serves the entire county in a nearby, larger city.
 Just Google “birou emigrari” and the name of your city to find out where you can find the closest one!

 What happens if you don’t get a residence permit

-For EU citizens, you could incur a fine (apparently of just 20 Euros, but the info I have might be outdated) and you won’t be banned from returning to the country, under normal circumstances.
+For EU citizens, you could incur a fine (apparently of around 50 lei, which is something like 12 Euros) and you won’t be banned from returning to the country, nor deported.